FusionAuth/fusionauth-site/site/_posts/2020-08-11-advanced-registration-form.md

 You can create as many custom fields as you want and store them in the `registration.data` field under a unique key. `registration.data` is the right place to store data related to a user and specific to an application.
 As a reminder, [a registration](/docs/v1/tech/core-concepts/registrations) is a link between a user and an application.

-Since this is a real estate application, the minimum pricepoint of the user is germane to this app, so storing it on the registration is the right approach.
+Since this is a real estate application, the minimum price point of the user is germane to this app, so storing it on the registration is the right approach.
 If we were later to build a mortgage application, there'd be different fields associated with that registration, such as loan amount.

 We can also create custom fields tied to the user.
 If we wanted to ask for information that multiple applications would use, such as their current address or if they were from out of state, that would be best stored in the `user.data` field.